SRGSSR/srgmediaplayer-android/README.md

 * A default PlayerDelegateFactory is already implemented, we use ExoPlayer for JellyBean and HLS content and NativePlayer for versions before JellyBean.

 * We have currently two delegates implemented, one for ExoPlayer and one for NativePlayer.
 You can create your custom delegate if you need to use a different kind of media player.
-Be sure to implement PlayerDelegate interface for handle communication between the player and the component.
+Be sure to implement PlayerDelegate interface to handle communication between the player and the component.

 Next step is to add the SRGMediaPlayerView in your layout.